Connecticut Military and Veterans Benefits

 • Durable medical equipment

 Who is eligible for the Connecticut SSMF?
 Veterans must be residents of Connecticut at the time of application and while they are receiving assistance.
 If the request for assistance includes the Veteran’s Spouse, they must be living together.
 If the request includes Children, they must be natural or adopted Children, under the age of eighteen, and living with the Veteran.
-To be eligible for assistance applicants must be able to demonstrate need.
+All applicants for assistance must be able to demonstrate a financial need.

 Veterans must have received an honorable discharge from the U.S. Armed Forces after serving a minimum of 90 days on active duty during a statutory wartime period, unless discharged earlier due to a service-connected disability (as determined by the VA).
 Veterans also qualify if they served for the full duration of a conflict in a combat or combat-support role if the conflict lasted fewer than 90 days.
 Active duty service for training does not qualify.